Introduction: The Hidden Cost of Staying Put

 1. What is legacy database modernization?

-Legacy database modernization moves data and functionality from outdated database systems to modern platforms—typically cloud-native databases with better performance, security, and features.
+Legacy database modernization moves data and functionality from outdated database systems to modern platforms -- typically cloud-native databases with better performance, security, and AI-ready features like native vector search.

 2. When should I modernize my legacy database?